 P-value analysis

-The distribution of a single or a set of independent p-values is uniform if the null hypothesis is true, while it is right-skewed if the alternative hypothesis is true (Fisher 1925).
-If the model assumptions of the underlying process hold, the probability density function of one p-value is the result of the population effect size, the precision of the estimate, and the observed effect size, whose properties carry over to a set of p-values if those p-values are independent.
+The distribution of a single p-value or a set of independent p-values is uniform if the null hypothesis is true, while it is right-skewed (i.e., with p-values tending towards zero) if the alternative hypothesis is true (Fisher 1925).
+If the model assumptions of the underlying process hold, the probability density function of one p-value is the result of the population effect size, the precision of the estimate, and the observed effect size.
+These properties carry over to a set of p-values if those p-values are independent.

 When assumptions underlying the model used to compute a p-value are violated, p-value distributions can take on a variety of shapes.
-For example, when optional stopping (i.e., adding batches of participants until you have a statisticall significant result) occurs and the null hypothesis is true, p-values just below .05 become more frequent (D. Lakens 2015a; Chris H.J.
+For example, when optional stopping (i.e., adding batches of participants until you have a statistically significant result) occurs and the null hypothesis is true, p-values just below .05 become more frequent (D. Lakens 2015a; Chris H.J.
 Hartgerink et al. 2016).
 However, when optional stopping occurs under the alternative hypothesis or when other researcher degrees of freedom are used in an effort to obtain significance (Simmons, Nelson, and Simonsohn 2011; Wicherts et al. 2016), a right-skewed distribution for significant p-values can and will likely still occur (Ulrich and Miller 2015; Chris H.J.
 Hartgerink et al. 2016).

-A failure of independent p-values to be right-skewed or uniformly distributed (as would be theoretically expected) can indicate potential data fabrication.
+A failure of independent p-values to be right-skewed or uniformly distributed (as would be theoretically expected under true effects and null hypotheses, respectively) can indicate potential data fabrication.
 For example, in the Fujii case, baseline measurements of supposed randomly assigned groups later turned out to be fabricated.
-When participants are randomly assigned to conditions, measures at baseline are expected to statistically equivalent between the groups (i.e., equivalent distributions), hence, produce uniformly distributed p-values.
-However, in the Fujii case, Carlisle observed many large p-values, which ultimately led to the identification of potential data
+When participants are randomly assigned to conditions, measures at baseline are expected to statistically equivalent between the groups (i.e., equivalent distributions).
+This theoretical equivalence aligns with the null hypothesis and should produce uniformly distributed p-values if indeed the standard sampling model holds.
+However, in the Fujii case, Carlisle observed many large p-values highlighting excessively small differences between supposedly randomized groups on baseline measures, which was extremely unlikely given the standard sampling model and ultimately led to the identification of potential data

 73

-fabrication (Carlisle 2012).
+fabrication in Fujii’s work (Carlisle 2012).
 The cause of such large p-values may be that the effect of randomness is underappreciated when fabricating statistically nonsignificant data due to (for example) widespread misunderstanding of what a p-value means (Sijtsma, Veldkamp, and Wicherts 2015; Goodman 2008), which results in groups of data that are too similar conditional on the null hypothesis of no differences between the groups.
 In Table 7.1, we simulated normal distributed measurements and t-test comparisons for statistically equivalent populations (Set 1).
 We also fabricated data for equivalent groups, where we determined the mean and standard deviation first and then added (too) little uniform noise to these parameters (Set 2).
 The expected value of a uniform p-value distribution is .5, but the fabricated data from our illustration have a mean p-value of 0.956.

 Table 7.1: Examples of means and standard deviations for a continuous outcome in genuine- and fabricated randomized clinical trials.
 Set 1 is randomly generated data under the null hypothesis of random assignment (assumed to be the genuine process), whereas Set 2 is generated under excessive consistency with equal groups.
 Each trial condition contains 100 participants.
 The p-values are the result of independent t-tests comparing the experimental and control conditions within each respective set of a study.